Yarra Bend Park: History

 "Fairhaven" in 1927 on the northern section of land previously occupied by the Yarra Bend Asylum, including the asylum's main buildings.
 The clinic closed in 1951 and the site was temporarily used by the adjacent Fairfield Hospital as staff quarters and storerooms.

-In 1953, the former "Fairhaven" site was acquired by the Prisons Division for conversioninto a female prison.
+In 1953, the former "Fairhaven" site was acquired by the Prisons Division for conversion into a female prison.
 HM Prison Fairlea was officially opened in 1956 and closed in August 1996.

 In 1972 the Eastern Freeway was constructed through the middle of the park, crossing both the Merri Creek and the Yarra River.
 Parts of the Yarra were relocated and the Deep Rock Basin was completely demolished.
 This was highly controversial at the time, heightened by the destruction of rich history of not only Wurundjeri origin but European as well.

 Features

 There are a number of shared use tracks for cyclists and pedestrians.
 The Capital City Trail and Yarra River Trail both pass through the park.
 Organised bushwalking and birdwatching tours are available and there is even a tour to the flying fox colony.
 Some areas of the park are designated dog exclusion zones but dogs can be walked in on-Lead and off-lead zones.
 Canoes and boats can be hired from the Studley Park Boathouse.

 There are a number of sports grounds including the Corben Oval, W.T.
 Long Oval, Sir Herbert Olney Oval, Westfield South Oval and Westfield North Oval.
 The Fairlea West Oval, Fairlea East Oval and W.J.
 Cox Oval synthetic pitches can be hired for social matches.

 There are several picnic areas with electric barbecues and toilets.
 Westfield, North Rotunda and South Rotunda shelters close to picnic facilities can be hired, as can the grassed picnic areas at Deep Rock and Loop Road.
 Studley Park and Bellbird picnic areas are also available for public use.
 Fishing is excluded within the flying fox colony zone at Bellbird picnic area.

 A world class fly-casting pool is located (since 1978) beside the Fairlea East Oval.

 Regular fly casting tournaments, local and intrastate take place here particularly during the winter months.

+Kane's Bridge and several other bridges are located in the park, spanning over the Yarra River.

+The Studley parkrun has been conducted in the park every Saturday since 2016.